 At first glance, it is easy to assume that Starbound is nothing more than a Terraria clone.
 Don't make its appearance fool you.
 Starbound takes things to a whole new level with its gameplay.
 You start off in the game with a damaged ship in need of repairs.

 You beam down to the planet below to begin gathering resources to repair it.
 Once repaired, you are able to explore the vast infinite cosmos.
 You can land on various planets, creating anything you wish... or simply just explore.
 On your travels, you can capture monsters and train them to fight alongside you.

 There are thousands of craftable items, three difficulty modes to suit everyone's play style, customizable space ships and seven different races to choose from.
 There is also a storyline to follow if you wish to do so.
 The biggest thing that separates it from Terraria is that it is fully moddable with Steam's Workshop, resulting in endless fun and possibilities.

 This is easily the zaniest of the games on offer here.
-In KSP you must build a spacecraft that is capable of sending its crew into space without getting them killed.
+In Kerbal Space Program, you must build a spacecraft that is capable of sending its crew into space without getting them killed.
 There is a huge collection of ship parts at your disposal, each with their own functionalities.

-With three different play modes, plus various activities like mining resources, constructing bases and space stations along with building all kinds of ships, the fun is never ending.
-Not to mention that the outcome to building crazy spaceships at times is hilarious.
+With three different play modes, plus various activities like mining resources, constructing bases and space stations along with building all kinds of ships, the fun is never-ending.
+Not to mention that the outcome of building crazy spaceships at times is hilarious.